ethereum/ERCs/erc-draft_perpetual-contrat-NFTs.md

 ---
-title: ERC-XXXX: Perpetual Contract NFTs as Collateral for Liquidity Provision
+title: "ERC-XXXX: Perpetual Contract NFTs as Collateral for Liquidity Provision"
-description: >
-  A standard for representing locked financial assets as Non-Fungible Tokens (NFTs), enabling these NFTs to be used as collateral for borrowing funds in Decentralized Finance (DeFi).
+description: A standard for representing locked financial assets as Non-Fungible Tokens (NFTs), enabling these NFTs to be used as collateral for borrowing funds in Decentralized Finance (DeFi).
 This ERC also integrates the concept of rentable NFTs (via ERC-4907) to facilitate liquidity provision.
 author: hyougnsung@keti.re.kr
 discussions-to: Will be replaced after uploading to Fellowship of Ethereum Magicians (FEM) forum
 status: Draft